The Remodel Process

 We then discuss the Feasibility, Planning and Design Package.
 This is the design-build business model where we plan everything out in advance before starting construction, which drastically reduces the issues that would often come up.

-Planning is the most vital part to a construction project and unfortunately many companies do this poorly which inflict undue stress on homeowners.
+Planning is the most vital part to a construction project and unfortunately many companies do this poorly which inflicts undue stress on homeowners.

 That info in the link above explains the difference between the 2 and after reading it, we are confident you will see how much better the design-build process is for homeowners.